0x0ranm/NoHup-Detector/README.md

   There are some special environment variables in linux.
   One special environment variable is the variable $_. </br>
-  This variable holds the last parameter of the last command.</br>
+  This variable holds the parameter of the our last command.</br>
   For example: </br>
   &nbsp;&nbsp;&nbsp;if we run ps aux, the variable will get the value aux. </br>
   &nbsp;&nbsp;&nbsp;but if we run the command ps without parameters, the variable will get the value ps. </br>